-The Mine Reclamation Plan 2018M-01 details the methods and procedures to be employed to mine and reclaim all disturbed areas as shown in the Reclamation Plan Map.
-As with all surface mines pursuant to California's Surface Mining and Reclamation Act of 1975 ("SMARA"), a monitoring program and financial assurances will be required to ensure reclamation is completed in accordance with the approved Reclamation Plan.
+The Mine Reclamation Plan 2019M-01 (Exhibit A) details the methods and procedures to be employed to reclaim all mining-related disturbed areas as shown in the Reclamation Plan Map.
+As with all surface mines subject to California's Surface Mining and Reclamation Act of 1975, Public Resources Code Section [PRC] 2710 et seq. and California Code of Regulations Section 3500 et seq. ("SMARA"), a monitoring program and financial assurances will be required to ensure reclamation is completed in accordance with the approved Reclamation Plan.

-Reclamation is designed to eliminate or reduce environmental impacts from mining operations by reclaiming the site into a beneficial, post-mining condition.
-End uses include open space/habitat and the option of re-establishing the previous air strips.
+Reclamation is designed to diminish environmental impacts from mining operations by reclaiming the site into a beneficial, usable, post-mining condition.
+End uses include open space/habitat or re-establishing the prior land use.
 Mining features and all disturbed areas will be reshaped and revegetated to minimize aesthetic and biological impacts and to eliminate hazards to public health and safety.

-The finished slope grade will be a moderate 3H:1V (horizontal/vertical).
-Should evidence of erosion, such as rills and channels, appear as a result of storm events, slopes will be regraded and backfilled as necessary.
-All onsite precipitation will be directed to and collected within the borrow pit for percolation and/or evaporation.
+The finished slope grades will be a moderate 3H:1V (horizontal/vertical) to depths of 25 feet.
+Should evidence of erosion, such as rills and channels, appear as a result of storm events, slopes will be regraded and backfilled as necessary before the County will certify reclamation.
+All on-site water run-off resulting from precipitation and Borrow Pit No. 2 Project activities will be directed to, and collected within, the borrow pit for percolation and/or evaporation.
 There will be no run-off away from the site and water retained within the pit will not impact adjacent properties or local roads.
 Revegetation will be established for the long-term control of erosion.
-All rock or gravel placed on the roads to control dust will be removed and used as fill in the pit area.
+All rock or gravel placed on the roads to control dust will be removed and may be used as fill in the pit area.

-Although the site is located in a relatively barren environment with minimal topsoil, extreme temperatures, and low annual rainfall, all disturbed areas will be reclaimed and revegetated.
+Although the site is currently disturbed with minimal topsoil, and low annual rainfall, all disturbed areas will be revegetated to establish a condition similar to surrounding undisturbed landscape.
 The method for establishing the reclaimed standard is described in the Revegetation Plan and is based on data collected during a pre-disturbance vegetation survey.
-Final graded slopes, the pit floor, storage areas, and roads will be revegetated with a site-specific, prescribed seed mix designed to replicate the naturally occurring vegetation present, prior to disturbance.
-Success standards for density and variety are also prescribed in the Revegetation Plan to replicate existing conditions.
+Final graded slopes, the pit floor, storage areas, and roads will be revegetated with site-specific, prescribed seed mixes designed to replicate the naturally-occurring vegetation present prior to disturbance.
+Success standards for density and diversity are also prescribed by SMARA and in the Revegetation Plan to replicate existing conditions.

-Reclamation of disturbed areas will commence immediately after mining is completed and return the site to it prior vacant status consistent with the Resource Conservation (RC) Land Use District.
-Final reclamation should be completed approximately five (5) years following termination of mining activities, which is scheduled for January 31, 2021.
+Reclamation of disturbed areas will commence immediately after mining is completed, and the site will be returned to its prior vacant status consistent with the Rural Living (RL) Land Use District.
+Final reclamation should be completed approximately four (4) years following termination of mining activities, which is anticipated by 2021.
 Complete reclamation of the site will include: